-This report accompanies and supports a Development Application (DA) for the provision sportsground lighting at Frank Gray & Mike Pawley fields, within John Fisher Park, at Curl Curl.
+This report accompanies and supports a Development Application (DA) for the provision sportsground lighting at Passmore Reserve, within District Park at Manly Vale.

 The application is made on the basis that there is strong demand for sportsground use; more demand than there is current capacity.
-As the reserve does not contain existing sportsfield lighting, the proposed development will allow the reserve to be used in the evening periods up until 9.30pm, when currently the usage finishes at night-fall, the time of which varies throughout the year.
+As the reserve does not contain any existing lighting, the proposed development will allow the reserve to be used in the evening periods up until 9.30pm, when currently the usage finishes at night fall.
 Sportsground lighting provides a valuable means of extending the hours of use for existing sports grounds and thereby providing an increased overall usage capacity.